-Magnesium from nuts and seeds is needed to relax our blood-vessels; that affects every single cell from the bones to our brains.
+Magnesium from nuts and seeds is needed to relax the blood-vessels; that affects every single cell from the bones to our brains.

 Also it is needed for literally hundreds of biochemical reactions in the body.
-Of great concern half of all people on the typical industrial-diet followed in the West are short by nearly 50% of the recommended dietary allowance; that can only mean poor health.
+Of great concern is that half of all the people enjoying typical grocery store food are short by nearly 50% of the recommended dietary allowance; that can only mean poor health.

 For the record we need about 400mg per day.
-If you follow the dictates of Hippocrates, the Father of Medicine, then you would want to get your magnesium from your food rather than supplements.
+If you follow the dictates of Hippocrates, the Father of Medicine then you would want to get your magnesium from your food rather than supplements; it's not difficult.

 "Magnesium is needed for more than 300 biochemical reactions in the body.
 It helps to maintain normal nerve and muscle function, supports a healthy immune-system and keeps the heartbeat steady[6]; and contributes to strong bones too.
 It also is important for adjusting blood glucose levels.
 It aids in the production of energy and protein."